containerbuildsystem/osbs-docs/docs/build_process.rst

 The separation of tasks between the orchestrator build and the worker build is called the "arrangement".

+*Note:*
+    Arrangement versions lower than 6 are no longer supported (but each new version typically builds on the previous one, so no functionality is lost).

 Arrangement version 1 (delegation)
 ----------------------------------

+*This arrangement version is no longer supported.*

 In this arrangement, the orchestrator build chooses a worker cluster and creates a worker build in that cluster.
 From then on, the worker